PULE WAILELE DOCUMENTARY FILM

 PULE WAILELE, "HAWAIIAN WATERFALL PRAYER" is a documentary film about Hawaii's beautiful rainforests, waterfalls and natural settings, as well as an exploration of the lives of Hawaiians who are reconnecting to their culture through reconnection to the land.
 The film will be available on DVD through Booklines Hawaii (www.booklineshawaii.com) See "Links of Interest" page.
 The film is also available through amazon.com.
 We are planning on releasing the film in HD 1080i in the near future, but for now we are releasing in NTSC Widescreen.

 For me as a filmmaker, each of these projects takes me into deeper connection with the people and the land of Hawaii.
 The actual process of recording the interviews is a spiritual experience.
 I will never forget the days I spent with Lawrence Aki and his uncle, Pilipo Solatorio in Halawa Valley, on Molokai.
-It was as if all time had come to a standstiil and the only things that existed were the mountains, the taro patches and the breeze.
-To imagine that this Hawaii still lives on is so touching to me that I become tearful just thinking about it.
+It was as if all time had come to a standstiil and the only things that existed were the mountains, the taro patches, and the breeze.
+To imagine that this Hawaii still lives on is touching to me.

-How can I forget the day my friend and colleague, Brenda Ignacio, who helped produce the film, and I spent with Allen Alapa'i and his wife, Antoinette.
+How can I forget the day spent with Allen Alapa'i and his wife, Antoinette.
 We met in Lihue and had delicious beef stew at a local hang out..then they took us to the ocean where we prayed and cleansed ourselves before the filming.
 After that, we were taken to a place that can only be described as a modern-day Garden of Eden.
 As we sat before a gorgeous waterfall, Alllen shared his gentle mana'o, and he and Antionette played songs that they had written about ho'oponopono.

 And who can ever forget Papa "K" Kepilino, in Hilo?
 Years ago he told the story of his animal visitors in the forest, and Brenda and I talked many times about the fact that it should be recorded.
 Through the kindness of Papa K, his wife, Rebecca, and his alaka'i, Mona, and with Brenda's invaluable assistance, we got to talk story one rainy day, and that story was but one of many he shared with us.
 Papa K is one of those amazing individuals who makes you feel better just by being around him.
-He has had some health issues over the years, and we visited him in the hospital a number of times...but the funny thing is that we went to cheer him up and he ended up cheering US up....that is the sign of a true healer, where God's presence and mana are so strong.
+He has had some health issues over the years, and we visited him in the hospital a number of times...but the funny thing is that we went to cheer him up and he ended up cheering US up....that is the sign of a true healer.
+His passing left a hole in our hearts.

 I have finally begun to articulate for myself the essence of what draws me here to these people, these traditions, and these ways.
 Hawaiians of the past, and those who are experiencing their own awakenings today, have a genuinely different way of being in the world and the universe, unlike so many of the societies that call themselves "civilized."
 My kumu have shared with me the truth that in times past it was not necessary to use much spoken language to communicate with other beings, be they human, spirit, animal, or natural elements.
 Knowledge was and is locked into everything in creation if we know how to read the ho'ailona (signs).
 That is not just a romantic outlook, it is a practical and everyday thing.
 Even today some of my kumu say "Pa'a ka waha."
 I now understand that it isn't just an admonition to shut a student up, but rather it is a caution that, when you are talking, you are not listening...the information is available, but you must attune yourself to it.